assiro/uub-operative-system/README.md

 To upgrade to new version you need: image.ub and fpga.bit

-Command is : uub-update <ip number> - ip number is your TFTP Server
+Command is : uub-update ip number  (ip number is your TFTP Server) example : uub-update 192.168.1.1

 #Change log ver.
 E.A.
 0.95.1  (March 2017)
 •	upgrade webserver interface